Adding a Steam Shower to Your Master Bath? What to Expect From the Installation

 - Ventilation.
 An exhaust fan located immediately outside the enclosure and vented to the exterior of the roof is required for adequate enclosure drying.

-For information about adding a steam enclosure to your home in the Chicago area, contact us at Black Diamond Plumbing & Mechanical.
+For information about adding a steam enclosure to your home, contact us at Black Diamond Plumbing & Mechanical.